Blocked Websites in India: Categories, Common Examples, and What to Do

 Some restrictions are part of cybersecurity incident handling—blocking scam domains, disrupting malicious infrastructure, or responding to major cyber incidents.
 CERT-In’s role and directions sit in this broader cybersecurity context.

-Is Visiting Blocked or Banned Sites Illegal in India?
+Is Visiting Banned Sites Illegal in India?

 People often ask this because they want a straight yes/no, but legality tends to depend on what the site is, why it’s restricted, and what you do on it.
 A site being inaccessible on your ISP isn’t automatically proof that “visiting it is a crime,” and different restrictions can come from different legal routes.